sarahkatebyte/sarahkatebyte/README.md

 - 👋 Hi, I’m @sarahkatebyte
 - 👀 I’m interested in ...
 Ruby on Rails and Golang, React/Typescript
-- 🌱 I’m currently learning ... how to make ugly apps pretty
+- 🌱 I’m currently learning ... how to make functional apps pretty
 - 📫 How to reach me ... @danzigwithwolves93@gmail.com

 <!---